-It is possible to mark mappings public and have Solidity create an accessor.
-The KeyType will become a required parameter for the accessor and it will return ValueType.
+It is possible to mark mappings public and have Solidity create a getter.
+The KeyType will become a required parameter for the getter and it will return ValueType.

 The ValueType can be a mapping too.
-The accessor will have one parameter for each KeyType, recursively.
+The getter will have one parameter for each KeyType, recursively.

-'''

-pragma solidity ^0.4.0;

-contract MappingExample {

-mapping(address => uint) public balances;
+contract MappingExample { mapping(address => uint) public balances;

 function update(uint newBalance) {

 balances[msg.sender] = newBalance;

 }

 }

+'''

+'''

 contract MappingUser {

 function f() returns (uint) {

 return MappingExample(<address>).balances(this);

 }

 }

 '''